-Hutchison (1970b) paid special attention to the growth of topis when they are being reared artificially on milk and discussed the frequent failures.
+16) Physiologic data Hutchison (1970b) paid special attention to the growth of topis when they are being reared artificially on milk and discussed the frequent failures.
 Hofman (1989) has presented a detailed analysis of the adaptation of the digestive system of these and related species to their different food preferences.

+18) Other remarks - What additional Information is needed?
 Information on the placental/uterine interface is needed.
 Endocrine data should be collected.

-Most of the animal photographs in these chapters come from the Zoological Society of San Diego.
+Acknowledgement Most of the animal photographs in these chapters come from the Zoological Society of San Diego.
 I appreciate also very much the help of the pathologists at the San Diego Zoo.

-Gray, A.P.: Mammalian Hybrids.
+References Gray, A.P.: Mammalian Hybrids.
 A Check-list with Bibliography.
 2nd edition.
 Commonwealth Agricultural Bureaux Farnham Royal, Slough, England, 1972.

 Griner, L.A.: Pathology of Zoo Animals.
 Zoological Society of San Diego, 1983.